-When using reflexive verbs with parts of the body, you usually don’t need to use a possessive pronoun, as it would sound redundant
+When using reflexive verbs with parts of the body, you usually don’t need to use possessive pronouns, as it would sound redundant.

 The typical mistake I hear in my online Italian lessons is

-Mi faccio la barba – I shave (myself)
+Mi faccio la barba – I shave (CORRECT)